You and Your Mentor

 Presenting Yourself to Your Mentor

 Your mentor needs to know as much as possible about you as a student in order to properly guide your studies.
-Your mentor should become as familiar as possible with your particular areas of academic strength and weakness to assure your success in your degree program.
-We will furnish your mentor with all the background material and transcripts which you provided when you applied for admission.
+Your mentor should become very familiar with your particular areas of academic strength and weakness to assure your success in your degree program.
+We will furnish your mentor with all the background material which you provided when you applied for admission.

 Your mentor will look through your file carefully and may ask for further details to help assist you in formulating your plan of study.
 He or she will be responsible for verifying that all degree requirements have been met and for recommending approval of your thesis or dissertation.